Cabinet of Barack Obama: Hillary Clinton (2009–2013)

 Hillary Clinton assumed the office of Secretary of State on January 21, 2009.
 In mid-November 2008, President-elect Obama and Clinton discussed the possibility of her serving as U.S. Secretary of State in his administration, along with rumored nominees such as Bill Richardson, John Kerry, Sam Nunn and Chuck Hagel and on November 21, reports indicated that she had accepted the position.
 Clinton was floated in emails by Obama transition officials as a possible secretary of health and human services.
 On December 1, President-elect Obama formally announced that Clinton would be his nominee for Secretary of State.
 Clinton said she was reluctant to leave the Senate, but that the new position represented a "difficult and exciting adventure".
 The appointment required a Saxbe fix, as Clinton was then a member of the United States Senate.
 As part of the nomination, Clinton's husband, former president Bill Clinton, agreed to accept a number of conditions and restrictions regarding his ongoing activities and fundraising efforts for the Clinton Presidential Center and Clinton Global Initiative.

 Confirmation hearings before the Senate Foreign Relations Committee began on January 13, 2009, a week before the Obama inauguration; two days later, the committee voted 16–1 to approve Clinton.
-By this time, Clinton's public approval rating had reached 65 percent, the highest point since the Lewinsky scandal.
+By this time, Clinton's public approval rating had reached 65 percent, the highest point since the Clinton–Lewinsky scandal.
 On January 21, 2009, Clinton was confirmed in the full Senate by a roll call vote of 94–2.
 Clinton took the oath of office of Secretary of State and resigned from the Senate the same day.

 Senate Foreign Relations Committee Chairman John Kerry stated that he expected Clinton to face some tough questions, but thought she was going to do a good job at (being Secretary of State).
 Christopher Hitchens of Vanity Fair called her nomination a ludicrous embarrassment on the edition of November 18, 2008, of Hardball due to the Clintons' overseas connections, her actions during the 2008 Democratic Presidential Primary.
 Senator John Cornyn (R-Texas) voted against a unanimous voice approval, citing ethical concerns.
 He sought not to block the nomination through a filibuster, but to voice his opposition to her policies.
 Senator David Vitter (R-Louisiana) also voted against Clinton in Committee citing her husband's foreign donations for his non-profit entities.